 When students are late to school they miss out on valuable lesson time in the morning which is why we take being on time very seriously.
-The Punctuality Pathway will be followed when a student is late, please see Appendix 1 which highlights each stage.
+The Punctuality Pathway will be followed when a student is late, Appendix 1 highlights each stage.